General Questions

 Weight: Minimalist approach – pack light, the lighter the better

-Dry bags: Pack all your gear in dry bags to protect from heavy rain
+Dry bags: Pack all your gear in dry bags to protect from rain

 Water: 1 litre of water weighs 1 kilo and you’ll need 2.5L – 3L so factor this into your weight